15 Step Checklist for Creating a Business Website

 A domain name is what will be in the search bar and what you tell people when you give them your web address.
 Your company will be associated with this name for as long as you are in business and it’s your first impression so it’s important to pick a good one.
 Try testing different domain names (called the mid-level domain) and extensions by going to Lean Domain Search.
 This tool matches what you enter with other keywords and generates a list of available domains.

 For a new domain name it is recommended that you register it (pay for) at the same place where you have it hosted; it just makes life easier.
-So, for example, if you are going to have GoDaddy host your website it would be easier to register your domain with GoDaddy.
+So, for example, if you are going to have BlueHost host your website it would be easier to register your domain with BlueHost.
 You will be charged a yearly fee for your domain name.
 It is strongly encouraged that an https:// (secure socket) is also purchased for your website.
 This will help the website rank higher on Google.
 You don’t have to get a .com domain, although it is highly recommended.

 Besides picking the right domain name, the following guidelines for domain names is also recommended: